 As you optimistically walk through the glass doors of the store entrance, you realize something isn’t right.
 You don’t see anyone shopping in the store even though it’s having a great sale and it’s a Saturday.
 As a drop of sweat forms on your brow- you realize what’s wrong.
 The air conditioner isn’t working.
+The store is experience HVAC failure.
 Not sure if you can handle the muggy heat (or let alone enjoy the shoe sale), you turn around and exit the store.

 During the summer months, HVAC units play an extremely vital role for facilities as they keep buildings cold and customers happy.
 Even though it is an HVAC unit’s job to provide a facility with cold air, hot weather can cause a unit to fail.

 Ideally, an HVAC unit should always be blowing out 55-degree air to keep a building cool and comfortable for its occupants.
 For a building that is in an area that typically experiences 90-degree weather in the summer, a heat wave that drives the outside temperature over 100-degrees can have detrimental effects.
 Why?
 Because the building is simply not insulated to handle that type of heat.
 Higher outdoor temperatures can make an HVAC unit work overtime, which can strain the unit and cause failure especially if it is not properly taken care of through scheduled preventative maintenance.
 The more strain a unit experiences, the higher chance of complete failure.

 How to Prevent Your Commercial HVAC Failure Due to High Heat